microsoft/mona-saas/README.md

 * [Microsoft Open Source Code of Conduct](./CODE_OF_CONDUCT.md)
 * [Security](./SECURITY.md)

+## Dependency

+Mona SaaS uses Open Source [commercial-marketplace-client-dotnet](https://github.com/microsoft/commercial-marketplace-client-dotnet).
+It is currently not distributed via NuGet so dll is conveniently included in the repo.

 ## Considerations and limitations

 * Due to various Azure resource limitations, you can only have one Mona SaaS deployment per Azure region at a time.
 We plan on addressing this in future releases.